Notes on Theory of Distributed Systems: Applications

+This is where perturbability comes in: an object is defined to be \concept{perturbable} if such a partial execution $γ$ always exists.

 Some examples of $γ$: \begin{itemize} \item For a snapshot object, let $γ$ write to a component that is not written to by any of the operations in $Σ_k$. \item For a max register, let $γ$ include a bigger write than all the others. \item For a counter, let $γ$ include at least $n$ increments.
-The same works for a mod-$m$ counter if $m$ is at least $2n$.
-(Why $n$ increments?
-With fewer increments, we can make $π$ return the same value by being sneaky about when the partial increments represented in $Σ_{k}$ are linearized.) \end{itemize}
+We need $n$ increments, because with fewer increments, we can make $π$ return the same value by being sneaky about when the partial increments represented in $Σ_{k}$ are linearized.
+The same choice works for a mod-$m$ counter if $m$ is at least $2n$, and similarly we can argue that a fetch-and-increment or fetch-and-add is perturbable by a $γ$ that includes at least $n$ fetch-and-increments. \end{itemize}

 In contrast, historyless objects (including atomic registers) are not perturbable: if $Σ_{k}$ includes a write that sets the value of the object, no set of operations inserted before it will change this value.
 This is good, because we know that it only takes one atomic register to implement an atomic register.